What You Need to Know about Pennsylvania’s Clean Slate Law

 Do You Have Questions About the Clean Slate Law?
 Call Us Today

-If you are ready to put the past behind you, it’s time to start thinking about sealing or expunging the records of your criminal convictions.
+The government of Pennsylvania has made it easier to put your criminal past behind you.
 The criminal defense lawyers of Czekaj Law, LLC can help you determine if your criminal convictions are eligible, and assist you with the petition process so that you obtain the desired result.
-Contact us today at (717) 275-9770 for a free consultation with our PA expungement lawyers about your options.